Note: This article is in the process of being written

-The smooth running of a health care policy depends on various components working in tandem.
+The smooth running of a health care facility depends on various components working in tandem.
 Hence, it is imperative that staff working in management, the clinical departments, and the support services know their roles and perform them diligently.
 Many care activities initiated by a care provider need to be continued through the efforts of many others before reaching its completion.
 The intermediate product of the initial provider becomes the input of the person performing the next process.
 It is important that a professional best suited for a job is assigned the responsibility.
 Certain staff (especially those in training or orientation) need to be supervised.
-Hence an important role of Clinical Governance is to oversee the activity of verifying credentials and privileging of staff of the health care facility.
+Hence an important role of Clinical Governance is to oversee the activity of verifying credentials (credentialing) and assignment of privileges (privileging) of staff of the health care facility.

 As part of their professional ethics, care providers need to have respect for one another.
 Each must know his/her own area of responsibility that of other.
 While conflict should be avoided, Clinical Governance should be the means to promote their resolution if and when they occur.

 The implementation of Clinical governance is in stages encompassing: